jasencdev/the-portfolio/app/posts/postgresql-openwebui.md

 - Basic understanding of PostgreSQL administration

 ## Step 1: Creating the Database
-First, let's get to `postgres` by `sudo -u postgres psql` and create a dedicated database and user for Open WebUI.
-Using the PostgreSQL superuser account:
+Begin by accessing the PostgreSQL command interface using `sudo -u postgres psql` to create a dedicated database and user for Open WebUI.
+Execute the following commands using the PostgreSQL superuser account:

 ```sql
 CREATE DATABASE openwebui;